himadri111/saxs-docs-tutorial/docs/Documentation/README.rst

 The expected output from each step (itemised above) are described here and in the links provided.

 **Example data** to run reconstruction on a single slice can be found on the Figshare repository `here <https://figshare.com/s/ad8a7f8cef880b62f28d>`_
+This is an example for a specific slice of the real data for our sample "FIVD1".

 .. _Module 1: